foreverphoenix/the-phoenix-flavour/content/tpf/finalisation/wrapping-up.md

 ### Remaining Plugins

 You will now need to repeat the process for a handful of other mods, most of which will not need their FormIDs renumbered.
 The plugins to ESL-ify are listed below.
 Simply add the ESL flag to each of them and don’t forget to renumber FormIDs first for those that need it.
+You can do all of them at once (there is no need to restart SSEEdit for each plugin).

 * QuestsAreInSkyrimUSSEP.esp
 * ~~Raven Rock - Fix Exit on Horseback.esp~~ *already flagged*